tokuhirom/jtt/README.md

  * Some methods are not supported.
  * VMethod is not supported.
 Because Java objects have own built-in methods.

+## Caching

+You can cache the compilation result.
+I recommend to use JCS(Java Caching System).

+JTT's parser/compiler is slow.
+If you are using JTT in the web application, I recommend to use caching feature.

 ## FAQ

 ### Why  JTT doesn't support MACRO?